Frequently Asked Questions

 Yes.
 You can submit as many games into the contest as you like.
 To do so, follow the instructions in the entry submission platform after registering.

-You can find links to our Twitter and Facebook at the top and bottom of the page.
-Link to Developer Discord is on your profile page.
+Yes!
+Links to our Twitter, Facebook, Instagram, LinkedIn, Youtube, and Discord can be found at the bottom of the page.
+Link to our Developer Discord is also on your profile page.

 No. As mods generally require another game to run, we don't currently accept them into the competition.